 You won’t be getting a white Christmas in this West Texas town, but there are plenty of events to get you in the holiday spirit.
 Visitors can enjoy a self-guided walking tour of decorated homes and historic buildings, shopping at the Christmas Village Market, and watching the Parade of Lights.

-Other celebrations around town include a walk through Bethlehem, carriage rides, musicals, pancakes with Mrs. Claus, a Parade of Lights, movies in the park, and so much more.
+Other celebrations around Palestine include a walk through Bethlehem, carriage rides, musicals, pancakes with Mrs. Claus, a Parade of Lights, movies in the park, and so much more.

 San Antonio shows off its beauty with its Christmas decorations.
 The River Walk turns into a Christmas wonderland when the bald cypress trees are draped with over 100,000 lights and it’s a reflection on the water.